Honduras: Spanish Honduras (1524–1821)

-Honduras was organized as a province of the Kingdom of Guatemala and the capital was fixed, first at Trujillo on the Atlantic coast, and later at Comayagua, and finally at Tegucigalpa in the central part of the country.
+Honduras was organized as a province of the Kingdom of Guatemala, and the capital was first at Trujillo on the Atlantic coast and later at Comayagua, and finally at Tegucigalpa in the central part of the country.

 Silver mining was a key factor in the Spanish conquest and settlement of Honduras.
 Initially the mines were worked by local people through the encomienda system, but as disease and resistance made this option less available, slaves from other parts of Central America were brought in.
-When local slave trading stopped at the end of the sixteenth century, African slaves, mostly from Angola, were imported.
+When local slave trading stopped at the end of the 16th century, African slaves, mostly from Angola, were imported.
 After about 1650, very few slaves or other outside workers arrived in Honduras.

-Although the Spanish conquered the southern or Pacific portion of Honduras fairly quickly, they were less successful on the northern, or Atlantic side.
-They managed to found a few towns along the coast, at Puerto Caballos and Trujillo in particular, but failed to conquer the eastern portion of the region and many pockets of independent indigenous people as well.
-The Miskito Kingdom in the northeast was particularly effective at resisting conquest.
-The Miskito Kingdom found support from northern European privateers, pirates and especially the British formerly English colony of Jamaica, which placed much of the area under its protection after 1740.
+Although the Spanish conquered the southern or Pacific portion of Honduras fairly quickly, they were less successful on the northern (Atlantic) side.
+They managed to found a few towns along the coast—at Puerto Caballos and Trujillo in particular—but failed to conquer the eastern portion of the region and many pockets of independent indigenous people as well.
+The Miskito Kingdom in the northeast was particularly effective at resisting conquest, which found support from northern European privateers, pirates and especially the British formerly English colony of Jamaica, which placed much of the area under its protection after 1740.

 The Fortaleza de San Fernando de Omoa was built by the Spanish to protect the coast of Honduras from English pirates.

 Independence (1821)

 Honduras gained independence from Spain in 1821 and was a part of the First Mexican Empire until 1823, when it became part of the United Provinces of Central America.
 It has been an independent republic and has held regular elections since 1838.
 In the 1840s and 1850s Honduras participated in several failed attempts at Central American unity, such as the Confederation of Central America (1842–1845), the covenant of Guatemala (1842), the Diet of Sonsonate (1846), the Diet of Nacaome (1847) and National Representation in Central America (1849–1852).
-Although Honduras eventually adopted the name Republic of Honduras, the unionist ideal never waned, and Honduras was one of the Central American countries that pushed the hardest for a policy of regional unity.
+Although Honduras eventually adopted the name Republic of Honduras, the unionist ideal never waned, and Honduras was one of the Central American countries that pushed hardest for a policy of regional unity.

 Policies favoring international trade and investment began in the 1870s.
-Soon, foreign interests became involved, first in shipping from the north coast, especially tropical fruit and most notably bananas, and then in building railroads.
-Comayagua was the capital of Honduras until 1880, when the capital moved to Tegucigalpa.
+Foreign interests became involved, first in shipping from the north coast, especially tropical fruit and most notably bananas, and then in building railroads.
+Comayagua was the capital until 1880, when the capital moved to Tegucigalpa.
 In 1888, a projected railroad line from the Caribbean coast to Tegucigalpa ran out of money when it reached San Pedro Sula.
 As a result, San Pedro grew into the nation's primary industrial center and second-largest city.

-Since independence, nearly 300 small internal rebellions and civil wars have occurred in the country, including some changes of régime.
+Since independence, nearly 300 small internal rebellions and civil wars have occurred, including some changes of régime.